 - Function — Whether the problem is congenital or from trauma, nose surgery can open restricted nasal passages and improve function.

 Patients can be resistant to having rhinoplasty because it is a permanent change.
 But there is a way to, in effect, demo a new nose.
 This can be done with dermal fillers.
 While they cannot make the nose smaller, they can change the nose shape by strategically adding volume.
 Fillers are eventually absorbed by the body, although their results can last up to a year.
-At that point, the patient can either schedule another filler session with Dr. D’Amico, or go ahead with nose surgery.
+At that point, the patient can either schedule another filler session with Dr. D’Amico & Dr. Ferrauiola or go ahead with nose surgery.

-Recovery After Nose Surgery*
+Nose Surgery Recovery Process

 When you return home, your nose will be splinted to support and protect it.
 There will also be packing in your nostrils to absorb fluids and to also provide support.
-You will have some significant swelling and your eyes will like blacken due to the tissue trauma.
-Dr. D’Amico will prescribe pain medication, which will also help manage swelling.
+You will have some significant swelling and your eyes will like blacken due to tissue trauma.
+Dr. D’Amico & Dr. Ferrauiola will prescribe pain medication, which will also help manage to swell.
 Over the first few days, you’ll need to keep your head elevated, even when sleeping.
 After around one week, your splint will be removed, but your nose and areas around your eyes will still be swollen.
 This will begin to improve in 10-14 days, but there will be times of swelling for a few weeks, particularly later in the day and at night.
 Obviously, you’ll have to avoid any activity that can bump your nose for six weeks.
 Overly strenuous activity will also have to wait.

 Due to swelling, it will take around six months to fully realize your new nose, although this can vary between patients.
 You can’t get frustrated at periods of swelling, as this is completely normal due to the trauma that is involved with nose surgery.
 But when all is said and done, you’ll be pleased with your new nose and your results will last the rest of your life.